amistozy/simpl/docs/syntax/STRING_INTERPOLATION.md

 string call expected String or List, got Int(1)
 ```

+## Relation to `say`

+`say(v)` uses the same conversion policy as `$v`:

+- strings are emitted as raw text
+- other values use pretty-display text

+This keeps printed output and interpolation behavior consistent.

-## 8. Summary
+## Quick Reference

 - Interpolation is expression-based, not template-literal-based.
+- Chain string fragments and values via trailing application.
-- Use direct string chaining for string values.
+- Use `$` for non-string values (and optionally for strings).
-- Use `$` to insert values; strings stay plain, non-strings use pretty display text.
-- Use `$(...)` to control grouping in mixed expressions.
+- Use `$(...)` when combining interpolation with operators.